kinostl/We-Have-To-Kill-Chaos/notes.md

 https://www.spriters-resource.com/nes/finalfantasy3jpn/sheet/32907/

 FF3 damage numbers just uses the standard font, in pink for some reason.
 Try yellow to match modern but if that doesn't work use pink as well.

+Took 3 days to fix a problem that should have been an hour to fix, and the fix doesn't even look good.
+Programming is stupid. show/hide and stop/start effects the OAM or something.
+Had to do the de/activate trick at the time of animation.
+Causes minor slowdown.
+Sucks, don't like how it looks as code, ignoring all these facts before I make a whole ass Reorder Sprite Layers plugin that no one will understand.
+Fuck you OAM.